AnnaAlbuquerque/calculator/README.md

 - [ ] Test in iOs devices

 ## Extra Information
-* The layout was done by [Lucia Scott](https://dribbble.com/luciascott) and available at [Dribbble](https://dribbble.com/shots/14709020-Calculator/attachments/6408579?mode=media)
+- The layout was done by [Lucia Scott](https://dribbble.com/luciascott), and it available at [Dribbble](https://dribbble.com/shots/14709020-Calculator/attachments/6408579?mode=media), but some minor changes were made.